webqit/webqit-community.docs/oohtml/README.md

 </div>
 ```

-And we can render values from the global scope or from properties of the element itself.
+Below is how we could render something from a property of the element's state object - `.state.message`.

 ```html
 <body>